jlewi/foyle/docs/content/en/docs/integrations/honeycomb.md

 * You need to restart chrome with remote debugging enabled

-* `hccli` will use the most recent browser window so you need to make sure your most recent browser windo is the one with your Honeycomb credentials.
+* `hccli` will use the most recent browser window so you need to make sure your most recent browser window is the one with your Honeycomb credentials.
 This may not be the case if you have different accounts logged into different chrome sessions

 # Reference